-Meet at our office where you will meet your guide and complete a gear check.
-After a short drive to the staging area, we load into our helicopter.
-It is a stunning flight into Bevan Col where you begin the business end of the trip.
-Your guide will give you the required instruction on glacier travel and ice axe and crampon use.
-A one hour walk across the Bonar Glacier gets you to Colin Todd Hut which will be the base for your ascent.
+Meet at our Wanaka office, where you will meet your guide and complete a check of all gear.
+After a short drive to the helicopter staging area, we load into our helicopter.
+It is a stunning flight into Bevan Col where you begin the ascend with your guide.
+Your guide will give you the required instruction on glacier travel, ice axe and crampon use.
+A one hour walk across the Bonar Glacier gets you to Colin Todd Hut, which will be the base for your ascent.
 This amazing hut is perched high on the side of the mountain at 1800m and is owned by the New Zealand Alpine Club.
 Under agreement with the Alpine Club, Aspiring Guides is allowed to keep equipment at the hut which minimizes the gear you are required to carry.
 The hut can be busy and in nice weather we often choose to bivi or tent outside.

 Often clients benefit from an acclimatisation day to get used to their surroundings and to explore the area.
-There are several smaller summits nearby that can be climbed to give the guide time to familiarise you with the equipment and techniques required.
+There are several smaller summits close to Mount Aspiring that can be climbed to give the guide time to familiarise you with the equipment and techniques required.
 This day also gives you some time up your sleeve should the weather not cooperate.

 The other option is to make your way from Colin Todd up the Bonar to the summit ridge of Mt French then descend to French Ridge hut.
-This can be a smooth travel in early summer but as the season wears on, the route gets more and more broken.
+This can be smooth travel in early summer, but as the season wears on, the route gets more and more broken.
 The route will take you through vast crevasse fields and roped descents through towering blocks of ice.
-A very nice route but since it rises from Colin Todd it can be a daunting route finding mission in bad weather.
+A very nice route, but since it rises from Colin Todd, it can be a daunting route-finding mission in bad weather.

 The final walk out to the trail end and the waiting vehicle can seem like a dream since over your shoulder you can catch glimpses of the summit of Aspiring.
 It can seem beyond belief that you were so recently there.
 The car and your trip to the nearest shower is 5 hrs from French Ridge Hut or 2 hours from Aspiring Hut.

-The South West Ridge offers sustained and exposed snow and ice climbing for the more technically adept.
-The majority of the route is 45-50 degrees with three pitches of 60 degree ice at the summit.
+The South West Ridge offers sustained and exposed snow and ice climbing for the more technically adept mountaineers.
+The majority of the route is 45-50 degrees with three pitches of 60-degree ice at the summit.
 Good cramponing skills are paramount.
 Expect to be thrilled by the exciting finish to this wonderful climb.
 Only clients with previous steep ice experience will be accepted for this route.
-Check out Adam Malski's video of this route : click here

 The South Face is a sustained 50-70 degree ice.
 We only accept previous clients for this route.